zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 Please note the following:
 >	- You will not be able to use Static Batching.
->	- Objects using VRCObjectSync may have a problem due to its nature of using global coordinates

 You will probably need to:
 >	- Optimize without Static objects